 Again, I think the question is mistaken, but I'm not sure why.

 It's not just that I don't like the only possible answer, right?
 I'm not intellectually dishonest, am I?
-Maybe the question is mistaken for the same reason it's not wise to intellectualize a koan: you can do it, but it misses the point (Zen Ghosts, afterward).
+Maybe the question is mistaken for the same reason it's not wise to intellectualize a koan: you can do it, but it misses the point (Muth 2010, afterward).

 I believe that the stories are real, and that you have to take them on their own terms.
-You have to suspend judgment and forego the question of fact altogether.
+That means suspending judgment, maybe foregoing the question of fact altogether.
 I know no better way to participate respectfully with these stories or to place myself in a dialogue with them that opens the door to their goodness and power.

 That's the best I can do for now.